 Cradleboard – “Native American mothers, aunts, and grandmothers demonstrated their love and hope for infants by creating elaborately decorated cradle covers or cradleboards.
 They used beads, pain, wood, or tacks to make special carriers for their infants.
 Mothers carried their babies in the cradleboards, like this one, or strapped it to the side of a horse.
 It was easy to prop the cradleboard with the infant near a tree or dwelling while the mother performed daily chores.
 Many elders believed cradleboards “socialized” infants when worn because it brought the child to the eye level of the adults.”
 More Native American Artifacts at The Children’s Museum of Indianapolis.

-Science in Context: Eclipsesis a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
-Login using your library card number and PIN.
-What’s My PIN?
-It will show you biographies, magazines, videos and more about Eclipses.
+U.S. History in Context: Native Americans is a database you can use in any IndyPL Library Branch or at home.
+Login using your IndyPL library card number.
+It will show you biographies, magazines, videos and more about Native Americans.

 NoveList K-8: Stories about Native Americans is a database you can use in any IndyPL Library Branch or at home.
 Login using your IndyPL library card number.
 Novelist will show you fiction chapter books and picture books you can read about Native Americans.
 Click on “Check the Library Catalog” to see if IndyPL has the book.

 Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
 Click on a book jacket below to request a book or download it.
 Need help?
 Call or ask a Library staff member at any of our locations, text a librarian at 317 333-6877, or leave a comment.

 Indiana Books & Websites: